 This course, commonly referred to as Python I, is an introduction to computer science and provides students insight into how a computer "thinks" and how it can be used to solve practical problems.
 Students design interactive programs with graphics and animation using the Python programming language.
-Students learn about user interface (UI) and user experience (UX) as they design games and practical applications.
 This course focuses on developing computational thinking and analytical skills that are important for many 21st century career paths.
 It also satisfies the school technology graduation requirement.
 Many students follow this semester course with Computer Science: Games & Apps (505) in the spring semester of the same school year.